staarblitz/hxposed/docs/hxposed/services/state.md

 `RSI` - `HypervisorResult` (Only func bit is set to `0x1`)

 `RCX` - If anything else than `0x2009`, hypervisor did NOT catch the trap.
+It's safe to assume hypervisor is not loaded.